alexpolt/alexpolt.github.io/src/dfaa.md

   coordinates.
 I have already been toying with the [0,0], [1,0], [0,1] coordinate system in the past, and I know other people also used it for things like wireframe rendering.

+##First step: Barycentric coordinates

   So, the first step in the DFAA algorithm is to assign the Barycentric coordinate system to the polygon.
-For non-indexed geometry this is done with the vertex id (or you can always provide uv's for that).
+For non-indexed geometry this can be done with the vertex id.
+  Altenatively you or you can always provide you own uv's, or use a buffer with 0,1,2 values foe each vertex.
 For HLSL SM3.0 the code looks like this:

     //Barycentrics
     static float2 uv01[] = { {0,0}, {1,0}, {0,1} };

-    ...
+    //in SM > 3.0 we use SV_VertexID
-    //No SV_VertexID in SM3.0 , so get vertex id from buffer, it should be sequential out.uv01 = uv01[ 3 * frac(vertex_id/3) ];
+    out.uv01 = uv01[ 3 * frac( SV_VertexID/3 ) ];

+    //or in SM <= 3.0 we use a generated buffer with 0,1,2 values for each vertex out.uv01 = uv01[ uvid ];

-  For indexed geometry SV_VertexID won't work (unless your vertices are in strips), so we need to either use a geometry shader or generate a vertex id buffer.
-I provide a function template for this.
-You can use it to generate the vertex ids at runtime like this:
+  For indexed geometry SV_VertexID won't work (unless your vertices are in strips), so we need to either use a geometry shader or generate a buffer with 0,1,2 mapping.
+Geometry optimized as triangle fans won't do well (we'll end up having duplicate 0 or 1 or 2).
+Here's an example how you can generated such a buffer:

     auto vertex_id_buffer = generate_vertex_ids<float>( index_buffer, tris_count*3 );

   Here is a sample how it works: [Ideone](http://ideone.com/iiB3xw).
 The code: [Github](https://github.com/alexpolt/DFAA/blob/master/generate-vertex-ids.h)

-  You may end up having some number of triangles with wrong uv01 mapping (if there are loops in the mesh), but that is not critical to DFAA (no or partial AA there).
+##Second step: pixel shader

   The **pixel shader part** is done in two steps.
 In the first step we use the provided Barycentrics (that should be used with *noperspective* modifier) and compute two values: direction of sampling